heathersvanidze/3-column-preview-card-component-main/README-template.md

 ### What I learned

-I learned to use the opacity property in CSS to make the p text transparent.
+I learned to use the opacity property in CSS to make the p text transparent. font-family:'Lexend Deca', sans-serif;
+    font-weight:400;
+    color:white;
+    opacity:0.75;

+I struggled for a while with turning the rows from the mobile version to columns in the desktop version.
+I finally realized I needed to make article display:flex, as well as body and .car-profile class.

 ### Continued development